- This event has passed.

 Mark Rayder and Marilyn Yager, senior policy advisors in Alston & Bird’s healthcare public policy practice, will be presenting on a variety of topics, including:

 • Election debrief and the effect on Massachusetts hospitals and healthcare organizations

 • What’s ahead for 2021

-This event will be approved for 1.0 hour of ACHE Qualified Education credits.
+This event has been approved for 1.0 hour of ACHE Qualified Education credits.